liuhc8/Aperture/README.md

 REFSR|Count of split reads supporting the reference junction VARSR|Count of split reads supporting the variant junction BAR|Count of cfDNA molecules supporting the breakpoint UBAR|Count of cfDNA molecules with only one read support

+# Publication
+For citing Aperture and for an overview of the Aperture algorithms, refer to our open access article:

+**Aperture: Accurate detection of structural variations and viral integrations in circulating tumor DNA using an alignment-free algorithm.**
+Hongchao Liu, Guangyu Li, Xiaoyue Wang.